Baja Buggies

-Baja Buggies is a desert-themed racing video game written by Dan Ugrin for the Atari 8-bit family.
+Baja Buggies is a desert-themed racing video game written by Dan Ugrin for Atari 8-bit computers.
 It uses a third-person, 2.5D perspective.
 The game was originally developed and sold as Night Rally by Arcade Plus before the company folded, then it was revamped and became the first release from Gamestar.
 Gamestar went on to publish a series of sports games for the Atari 8-bit and Commodore 64 before becoming a label of Activision.